-In this exercise, we'll encode various parts of the Punch page using as schema a fairly small subset of the TEI called TEI Lite oXygen comes with predefined template files which can be used to help you build files conforming to this schema.
+In this exercise, we'll encode various parts of the Punch page using as schema a fairly small subset of the TEI called TEI Lite (the full documentation for TEI Lite is included in your pack).

+oXygen comes with predefined template files which can be used to help you build files conforming to this schema.

-• Select New from Template from the File menu, or press the corresponding button (it has an orange briefcase on it).
-Choose TEI P5 (experimental) Lite from the sub menu that opens.
+- Select New from Template from the File menu, or press the corresponding button (it has an orange briefcase on it).
+Choose TEI P5 (experimental) Lite from the sub menu that opens. - oXygen replaces the current window with one containing the bare minimum for a TEI conformant document: you should see something like this: